 Aaron Rosen has served as a director of Hornbeck since December 2022.
-Mr. Rosen currently serves as a Partner and Co-Portfolio Manager of Special Opportunities in the Ares Private Equity Group, where he focuses on investing in the public and private markets.
-Mr. Rosen serves as a member of the Ares Private Equity Group's Special Opportunities Investment Committee.
-Prior to joining Ares in December 2017, Mr. Rosen had been a Partner and Director of Research at Archview Investment Group LP ("Archview") where he was employed since February 2009.
-Prior to Archview, Mr. Rosen was a Vice President at Citigroup Inc., where he was a founding member of its Global Special Situations Group focused on U.S. opportunistic credit and equity investment strategies.
-Mr. Rosen was previously a member of Citigroup Inc.'s Asset-Based Finance group, where he focused on structuring senior secured debt financing for non-investment grade corporate borrowers.
-Mr. Rosen also currently serves on the Boards of Directors of Savers Value Village, Inc. and the parent entity of Integrated Power Services.
-Previously, Mr. Rosen served as a director of the Jewish Community Relations Council of New York from 2012 to June 2018.
+Mr. Rosen is a Partner and Co-Portfolio Manager of Special Opportunities in the Ares Private Equity Group, where he focuses on investing across the various Ares Private Equity Group's Special Opportunities and Corporate Opportunities Investment Committees.
+He currently serves on the boards of Savers Value Village, Inc. and the parent entities of Integrated Power Services, Panoramic Health and WHP Global.
+Prior to joining Ares in 2018, Mr. Rosen was a Partner and Director of Research at Archview Investment Group, where he focused on credit and equity investments in both the U.S. and internationally.
+Prior to Archview, Mr. Rosen was a Vice President at Citigroup, where he was a founding member of the Citibank Global Special Situations Group focused on U.S. credit and value equity investment strategies.
+In addition, Mr. Rosen was a member of Citigroup's Asset-Based Finance group, where he focused on structuring senior secured debt financings for non-investment grade corporate borrowers.
 Mr. Rosen holds a B.S., summa cum laude, from New York University's Stern School of Business in Finance and Information Systems, where he received the Valedictorian Award.
 We believe that Mr. Rosen is qualified to serve as a director because of his extensive financial and accounting expertise.
 In addition, Mr. Rosen provides the perspective of a significant stockholder.